jreading/nevernote/README.md

 ##NeverNote - the notes we never see...

-A sample backbone app that use localstorage and multiple subviews.
+A sample backbone app that uses multiple subviews, localstorage and lifecycle logging.

 Works offline, in this age of digital snooping.